 How I Became More Socially Comfortable

 There’s no quick fix solution to this problem.
-My own experience can be summed up as a combination of good old fashioned hard work and study driven by a desire to change my life and not be trapped by fear, with immersion therapy.
+My own experience can be summed up as a combination of good old fashioned hard work and study, driven by a desire to change my life and not be trapped by fear, combined with immersion therapy.

-In other words, I realized being afraid of social experiences and public speaking was hurting my ability to enjoy life and achieve goals and I knew that I had to make the choice to change, learn techniques and most importantly, take action and force myself to do things I didn’t like.
+I realized being afraid of social experiences and public speaking was hurting my ability to enjoy life and achieve goals.
+I knew that I had to make the choice to change, learn techniques and most importantly, take action and force myself to do things I didn’t like.

 Immersion therapy – to feel the fear and do it anyway – is by far the best way to overcome something.
 Given enough exposure to what you fear, it will eventually have less power over you.
 You get used to it.
 That doesn’t make it an easy process to start, but at least you know the path.

-I applied this process to many aspects in my life, from making friends, networking at events, parties, to even dancing in clubs, and of course meeting girls.
-Today I want to focus on public speaking, since that is very relevant to entrepreneurs, and something that immersion therapy can help with.
+I applied the immersion therapy process to many aspects in my life, from making friends, networking at events, parties, to even dancing in clubs, and of course meeting girls.
+In this article we will focus on public speaking, since that is very relevant to entrepreneurs, and something that immersion therapy can help with.